 To keep the lights on, we receive affiliate commissions via some of our links.
 Our review process.

-More households are adopting bunnies as pets, but when it comes to rabbit insurance reviews, there’s only one company that currently offers plans to cover rabbits.
+More households are adopting bunnies as pets, but only one company currently offers insurance plans to cover rabbits.
 Compare rabbit insurance below to see if it’s a good fit for you and your furry pal.